APRL Board-Approved Bylaw – December 2018 (downloadable)

 ARTICLE III OFFICES

-The principal office of the Association shall be in Chicago, Illinois.
-Executive headquarters and business offices may be established in such city or cities of the United States and elsewhere as the Board of Directors may from time to time determine.
+offices may be established elsewhere in the United States as APRL’s Board of Directors from time to

 ARTICLE IV MEMBERSHIP